 - Duolingo English Test: 105 (Learn about Duolingo)

 - An official transcript demonstrating that the applicant completed one academic year in the U.S. school system.
 (Does not apply to graduate applicants.)
+Find complete instructions on how to submit your transcripts to Dominican here.

 - Completed Level 112 Intensive Program English for Academic Purposes (EAP) at an ELS Language Center.